The Benefits of Both Collaborative Divorce and Mediation During Covid-19

 Numerous studies show that how parents who separate or divorce behave toward one another and interact with respect to the children who they love will have an enormous impact on how the children grow and develop.
-Doing so during the current historic health and economic crisis is even more challenging, which is why the choice of a collaborative process, whether collaborative divorce or divorce mediation for those in need is now, more than ever, one of the most important choices a family can make.
+Handling divorce during covid and the current economic crisis is even more challenging, which is why the choice of a collaborative process, whether collaborative divorce or divorce mediation for those in need is now, more than ever, one of the most important choices a family can make.